estellederrien/vue-starter-webpack-node-cli-4/README.md

 # STARTER  : Vue.2.0 + Node Express mongoDb back End + CLI v4.0 + Mocha unit components testing + Shaman Linear regression lib

 Currently in DEV state !
-Please allow from 1 month to 3 months for it to get finished.
+Please allow from 1 month to 3 months for it to get finished.<br>

+<b>NEW !
+08-03-2020 : I will add 3 ways of uploading pics and files : By ftp, on cloudinary, and on the node local server, and also do a global code standardisation </b>

 Desc : This starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js + mongoDb Atlas back end .
 My node 'appSystem' directory is private and available on demand, and needed for the app to work.<br />